 Practical Information: Sorrento is small and friendly, and unless you’re planning to explore the surrounding suburbs, you can easily explore it all on foot.
 Be aware that if you want to go down to the port, you can either take the staircase at the north side of Piazza Tasso, or follow a longer, winding road.
 If mobility is an issue, there is a bus which you can catch at the port to bring you back up to town.

 TIP: You may be tempted by the pizza in the cafes on Piazza Tasso, but you pay for the location.
 Go a little further down Corso Italia and check out Franco’s Pizzeria instead.
 It’s the best pizza outside of Naples, in a small and friendly restaurant, and at a fraction of the cost.

 Day 3 – Capri

-If you don’t want to stay at sea level, catch a bus from Capri Town to Anacapri (it takes just 10 minutes and costs around 2 EUR) and catch a chairlift up to the summit of Monte Solaro, the island’s highest point.
+If you don’t want to stay at sea level, catch a bus from Capri Town to Anacapri.
+It takes just 10 minutes and costs around 2 EUR.
+Once there, you can get a chairlift up to the summit of Monte Solaro, the island’s highest point.
 Here you can soak in one of the finest views you’ll ever see, of the lusciously green isle surrounded by sparkling blue seas.

 TIP: Capri tends to be expensive, but you can get one of the island’s finest sights for next to nothing.
 Walk through Capri Town, and navigate your way to the Giardini di Augusto.
 Entrance cost is just 1 EUR and you can enjoy stunning views of the blue waters underneath the snaking footpath of Via Krupp, or the Faraglioni rocks in the other direction.